 - In court, we have followed up conclusions of many cases and are monitoring more.

 - The centre offers a factual and well researched source of information on tourist related incidents and provides PR control in collaboration with other tourism institutions such as Kenya Tourism Board.
-These efforts contribute to ensuring that travel advisories issued take into account factual information.
+These efforts contribute to ensuring that travel advisories issued take into

 - The centre has established key relations with diplomatic staff of the main tourist source markets